PSYCHOL 7330 - Evidence-based Practice

 - Assessment must maintain academic standards.

-Assessment Task Assessment Type Weighting Learning outcome(s) being addressed Evidence-based practice review exercise Summative, non-graded pass 70% 1 - 8 Yaitya Purruna Module Summative, non-graded pass 30% 4 - 8
+Assessment Task Assessment Type Weighting Learning outcome(s) being addressed Case based exercice Summative, non-graded pass 70% 1,2,3 Professional context test Summative, non-graded pass 30% 2

-Assessment Related RequirementsAttendance at all classes is compulsory.
-If not able to attend a scheduled class on medical or compassionate grounds, students should advise the Course Coordinator.
-Students will be required to complete redemption exercises to the satisfaction of the Course Coordinator for any classes missed.
+students should advise the course coordinator.
+Students will be required to complete redemption exercises to the satisfaction of the course coordinator for classes missed.

 Students are required to pass all pieces of assessment in order to pass the course.